 A northeast wind picked up that morning and made for huge waves on the 50 metre-wide Cree River.
 With the wind often against us but still with a helping current, we paddled 20 kilometres to reach Wapata Lake, our biggest lake since leaving Pasfield, and stopped for lunch.
 We assumed we would have to wait the wind out on shore, but then we decided to try to set up sails to get across.

 After watching two of our crew sail off with no problem, we tied our remaining three canoes together and built a sail out of tarp.
 The first part of the lake was easy and fun but then the waves started to come over the gunnels and things got a bit tense.
 After two hours of sailing, we safely made it to where the Cree River flows out of Wapata Lake.
 We set up camp just a short distance downstream.

 Saturday, June 10 was the eighth and final day of our trip.
 We paddled the final few kilometres to our end point at the Cree River Bridge on the road between Stony Rapids and Points North.
 When our shuttle drivers arrived from Points North with our vehicles, we packed up our gear and the canoes and drove back to La Ronge that night.

 The trip was incredible with so many different sights to see.
 The crew consisted of my parents Sid Robinson and Hilary Johnstone; friends Nathan Jones, Jimmy McDonald, Scott Fraser, and Dylan Stryde; my girlfriend Nichole Moen, and me.
 I was lucky to have my parents do all of the gear preparation and logistics as well as have an experienced paddler such as Jimmy to show us how to live like kings and queens out in the wilderness!

-Ragnar lives in Coronach and loves exploring Northern Saskatchewan.
-He enjoys cross country skiing, paddling, and dog mushing.
+Ragnar is a mining engineer and amateur photographer who loves exploring Northern Saskatchewan.
+Some of the activities he enjoys are cross country skiing, paddling, and dog mushing.